truenas/documentation/content/SCALE/SystemSettings/AdvancedSettings.md

 The GPU device acts like the VM is driving it, and the VM detects the GPU as if it is physically connected.

 ## Replication
-The *Replication* window allows users to limit the maximum number of replication tasks being executed simultaneously.
+The **Replication** window allows users to limit the maximum number of replication tasks executed simultaneously.